My ASU Trip

 Submitting Your International Trip Request

-Before you can book your travel, you, or a delegate, must create a trip request in My ASU TRIP.
-You should submit your trip request at least two weeks in advance of your departure date as international trip requests often require additional approvals.
-For instructions on creating your trip request, see the My ASU Trip homepage.
+Before you can book your travel, you must have an approved My ASU Trip request.
+You, or a delegate, should submit your trip request at least two weeks in advance of when you would like to book your travel as international trip requests often require additional approvals.
+For instructions on creating your trip request, see the My ASU Trip manual.
+No bookings should be made until your trip request is fully approved.

 Complying with the Fly America Act